SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 08 August, 2023 at 18:31:54
+# Last Refreshed - 09 August, 2023 at 09:31:45
 The Latest Activity was a Ride -

-<b>Beautiful Monday evening ride</b>
+<b>Quiet sunshine morning ride</b>

-which happened on 07 August, 2023 at 17:49:23
+which happened on 09 August, 2023 at 05:53:50

-Which is 0 years, 0 months, 1 days, 0 hours and 42 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 3 hours and 37 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9601711428
+You can see it here https://www.strava.com/activities/9610811638

 ## Number of Rides
 How many rides have I done each year?